-Our Clarence facility has five large dance rooms, and our North Buffalo facility has two.
-All have fully mirrored walls, air cushioned floors, and professional sound systems.
-We have ample restrooms, dressing rooms, large reception areas, air conditioning and well-lit parking lots.
+Our Clarence facility has five large dance rooms, equipped with fully mirrored walls, air cushioned floors, and professional sound systems.
+We have ample restrooms, dressing rooms, large reception areas, wi-fi, air conditioning and a well-lit parking lot.

 "Dance", the most physically and mentally demanding subject within the performing arts, is the main theme of our Studio.
 We aim to instill in our students dance technique and style, the physical training necessary for body development, a feeling for movement, music appreciation and a greater sense of self-confidence.